newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/tenant-eviction.md

 :::

-## Write a Notice to Quit
+## 1. Write a Notice to Quit

-Start by writing your tenant a `Notice to Quit|notice-to-quit`.
+Start by writing your tenant a `Notice to Quit|notice-to-quit` .
 You must give this notice before filing for eviction, unless your tenant hasn’t paid rent and doesn’t live in federally subsidized housing.

 The notice should include:

 * Why you are ending the tenancy
 * How your tenant can resolve the issue
-* The risk of eviction if your tenant doesn’t comply
+* When they need to resolve the issue by to avoid eviction

-In some cases, you may also need to give a `Notice to Cease|notice-to-cease`.
+In some cases, you may also need to give your tenant a `Notice to Cease|notice-to-cease`.
 For more information about the notices, review the [Truth in Renting Guide](https://www.nj.gov/dca/codes/publications/pdf_lti/t_i_r.pdf).

-## File for Eviction
+## 2. File for Eviction

-If your tenant doesn’t comply with the Notice to Quit, you can file a suit for eviction.
-The timing and requirements may vary depending on the reason for eviction.
+If your tenant does not comply with the Notice to Quit, you can file a lawsuit for eviction.
+The timing and requirements will vary depending on the reason for eviction.

-You can file a suit with the Office of the Clerk of the Special Civil Part in the county where your rental is.
+You can file a lawsuit with the Office of the Clerk of the Special Civil Part in the county where your rental is.

-## Go to Court
+## 3. Go to Court

 You and your tenant have a chance to settle the case before going to court.
 For example, if your tenant pays the full rent owed, they can avoid eviction.

-If the case goes to court and you win or your tenant doesn’t show up, you can request a warrant for removal.
+If the case goes to court and you win or your tenant does not show up, you can request a warrant for removal.
 The warrant allows a court officer to evict the tenant.
 For more details about the court process, review the [Landlord/Tenant Procedures](https://www.njcourts.gov/sites/default/files/forms/12822_lt_proc_notice.pdf).

 :::callout{ showHeader="true" headerText="Once completed, you will know:" showIcon="false" calloutType="conditional" }